MrPolymath/fast.ai/README.md

 # fast.ai

-This are my notebooks for the course.fast.ai course.
+These are my notebooks for the course.fast.ai course.

 The data has been excluded from the git repo but can be easily download from kaggle or wherever it comes from.